0xOFenomeno/0xOfenomeno.github.io/about.md

 O Fenomeno, 22 yo, turkish & french cybersecurity enthusiast.
 I'm especially interested in offensive security (penetration testing, bug bounty, red teaming), DFIR and Cyber Threat Intelligence.

-My aim is to integrate a company or a public organisation as a junior penetration tester, incident handler or threat hunter/threat intelligence analyst.
-To take and pass certifications are also in my mind.

-I also consider starting bug bounty soon.

 ## Current position
 I'm in the last year of Computer Sciences Master's degree with a specialisation in cybersecurity at University of Lorraine.
-At the same time, I'm also a cybersecurity apprentice at the french company Maison Thiriet.
+At the same time, I'm also a cybersecurity apprentice at the french company Maison Thiriet, my current position is CISO assistant.

 ## [](#experience)Profiles
 - [Github](https://github.com/0xofenomeno)